More Than a Designation: Honouring nuučaan̓uł (Nuu-chah-nulth) Stewardship

 Marcie Callewaert

-The biosphere designation helps interconnect the ha-haḥuułii (territories) of the five central nuučaan̓uł First Nations represented on the CBT board: hiškʷiiʔatḥ (Hesquiaht First Nation), ʕaaḥuusʔatḥ (Ahousaht), ƛaʔuukʷiʔatḥ (Tla-o-qui-aht First Nations), Yuułuʔiłʔatḥ Government (Ucluelet First Nation) and tukʷaaʔatḥ (Toquaht Nation).
+The five central Nuu-chah-nulth First Nations are all active members of the CBT board: hiškʷiiʔatḥ (Hesquiaht First Nation), ʕaaḥuusʔatḥ (Ahousaht), ƛaʔuukʷiʔatḥ (Tla-o-qui-aht First Nations), Yuułuʔiłʔatḥ Government (Ucluelet First Nation), and tukʷaaʔatḥ (Toquaht Nation).
 Since time immemorial, they have cared for the lands and waters, maintaining deep relationships grounded in reciprocity and interconnection.

 Enduring displacement and oppression through colonization, they engaged settler allies for front-line activism and tough conversations between governments throughout the logging conflicts of the late 20th century.
 The biosphere designation would not exist without nuučaan̓uł advocacy, which today continues to be the lifeblood of the region’s pursuit of social, environmental, and economic justice.